eliztan/tp/docs/DeveloperGuide.md

 ##### Component-Level
 The "list command" component interfaces with several others:
-1. UI component : To relay messages back to the user.
+1. UI component : To relay messages back to the user
 2. User Domain Model : Represents the borrowing status of each user
-3. Book Domain Model : Represents the state and behaviour of the individual book entities.
+3. Book Domain Model : Represents the state and behaviour of the individual book entities
-4. Exceptions component : To catch and exceptions like empty list when the list of books is empty and empty arguments when there is no argument keyed in after list /sortby.
+4. Exceptions component : To catch and exceptions like empty list when the list of books is empty and empty arguments when there is no argument keyed in after `list /sortby`.
 Empty user list is also caught when there are no users

 ##### Class-Level
-1. Book Class : This class represents the domain entity with properties such as 'name', 'isAvailable', 'borrowDate' and 'returnDate' along with the methods to manipulate these properties.
+1. Book Class : This class represents the domain entity with properties such as `name`, `isAvailable`, `borrowDate` and `returnDate` along with the methods to manipulate these properties
 2. User Class : Handles and stores the status of users who borrowed books and the status of each user, such as their borrowed books, return due date, overdue status
 3. ListCommand Class : Handles the command by user and handles the different commands of the list input, such as regular